Trump, Abe say U.S. and Japan have agreed in principle on trade deal

 The Japanese leader said more work remained, but he expressed optimism that it would be finished by the time of the United Nations General Assembly next month.

-"We still have some remaining work that has to be done at the working level, namely finalising the wording of the trade agreement and also finalising the content of the agreement itself," he said, through an interpreter.
+"We still have some remaining work that has to be done at the working level, namely finalizing the wording of the trade agreement and also finalizing the content of the agreement itself," he said, through an interpreter.

 "But we would like to make sure that our teams ... accelerate the remaining work for us to achieve this goal of realizing the signing of the agreement on the margins of the U.N.
 General Assembly at the end of September."